RodricBr/Bash-Professional/README.md

 ### -[Dpkg Reconfigure](https://manpages.ubuntu.com/manpages/bionic/man8/dpkg-reconfigure.8.html)
 > `dpkg-reconfigure` is a command line tool used to reconfigure an already installed package. <br>
-> In this example, I'll show how you can change your bash font using it.
+> In this example, I'll show how you can change your bash font using this command.
 ```console
 $ sudo apt install fontconfig
 - The command above, will install "fc", which allows us to check/list all of the fonts installed on our system,